Study shows managers are more satisfied than employees

 With cloud-based analysis and forecasting tools, HR managers can easily and quickly collect and evaluate these data.
 This allows, among other things, the development of sophisticated competence databases, which allow a quick overview of existing capacities and skills.
 This makes it easier for companies to deploy employees in the right place - which will benefit both sides.

-Automation, e-learning & collaboration tools
+Automation, eLearning and collaboration tools

 Effective data analysis can also be used to demonstrate the impact of concrete measures and to use them as a basis for argument in the management of the company.
 Example: What success can be achieved in sales if we hire another ten sales consultants?